How to Use the Command 'tox' (with examples)

 Motivation:

-Listing the available environments is useful when you want to verify the defined test environments in your tox.ini
+Listing all available environments defined in your tox.ini

 Explanation: